 - a diploma of completion of the long-cycle Master’s degree programme or second-cycle programme or an equicalent diploma obtained under separate regulations

-- documents confirming the command of foreign languages and a declaration about the command of English to the extent enabling the education in the Doctoral School
+- documents confirming the command of foreign languages and a declaration about the command of English to the extent enabling the education in the Doctoral School (at least at B2 level)

 - a description of the initial research project proposal (6000 characters with spaces + 1000 characters with spaces for bibliography and abstract)